Married Flirts

 Married Flirts is a 1924 American silent drama film directed by Robert Vignola and starring Pauline Frederick, Mae Busch, and Conrad Nagel.
 The screenplay, written by Julia Ivers, is based on Louis Joseph Vance's 1923 best seller Mrs. Paramor.
 The drama was considered quite daring at the time as the story centered on husbands being lured away from their wives.
 One scene has well known Hollywood stars playing themselves at a party.

 Plot

-Nellie Wayne (Pauline Frederick) is a novelist who loses her husband to a vamp, who thereupon rejects him to marry another man, who is seduced by the novelist.
+Nellie Wayne is a novelist who loses her husband to a vamp, who thereupon rejects him to marry another man, who is seduced by the novelist.

 Preservation

 With no prints of the film located in any film archives, Married Flirts is classified as a lost film.
 The last known copy of the film was destroyed in the 1965 MGM vault fire.